 This is a nice little park that has a really good feel to it.
 The owner Michelle is very nice and helpful.
 She has lived in the area her entire life and knows so much history.
-She gave usmany ideas for things to see and do in the area.
-Michelle’s father started the park in 1976 and you can feel a family has cared for it a long time.
+She gave us many ideas for things to see and do in the area.
+Michelle’s father started the park in 1976 and you can feel a family has cared for it for a long time.
 There are several permanent sites but all are neat and clean.
-All the long term residents we met or observed seemed genuinely happy.
+All the long-term residents we met or observed seemed genuinely happy.

 Blue Cut RV Park doesn’t have many amenities, but the location makes up for it.

 The Laundry room is located in the restroom/shower building.
-Cost to wash was $1.50 and cost to dry was $1.00.
+The cost to wash was $1.50 and the cost to dry was $1.00.

 - Phone and Internet Service